SalesConnection/Caction-Support/docs/Turn_Off_IMEI.md

 ## How to enable or disable IMEI Login Check?
 (Device Changing Detection)

 **IMEI Login Check (Device Changing Detection)** prevents fraudulent logins to a user account from another mobile device without approval.
 When IMEI Login Check is enabled, the Admin must approve the login to ensure it is done by the respective account holder.
-This feature can be enabled for specific user accounts or every user account in the system.<br>
+This feature can be enabled for specific user accounts or every user account in the system.<br><br>

 1. To start, go to the desktop site’s navigation bar > User Management > User Account Customisation.<br>
    **Open User Account Customisation Here:** [https://salesconnection.my/uac](https://salesconnection.my/uac)<br>